frederic-perez/AmE-dictionary/data/dictionary.md

 __estrange__ _v_ :two: (estranged) __1__ (often followed by: _from_) to separate and live apart from (one's spouse): _he is estranged from his wife._
 __ETA__ _I believe we have an ETA of six days._
 __etch__ _v_ :three::hammer: (etched)
+__etched__ _adj_ __1__ If something is etched on your mind or memory, you can still remember it very clearly, sometimes when you would prefer to forget it. __2__ If a feeling is etched on someone’s face, their expression shows clearly what they are feeling.
 __etchings__
 __ethereal__ _adj_
 __ethos__ _n_ :nine::m: The disposition, character, or fundamental values peculiar to a specific person, people, culture, or movement. _They cultivated a subversive alternative ethos._ _The ethos of employees helping one another has stayed strong._ _The D.I.Y. ethos._ _The militaristic ethos of SWAT._ :es: espíritu, escala de valores